Tachikoma42/Snake/README.md

 # Snake

-This is a simple snake game written in assembly language running on an 8086 microprocessor.
+This project is a snake game written in assembly language running on an 8086 microprocessor.

 ## Diagram